stereokai/amok/readme.markdown

   -p, --port
     Specify the http port

-    Any extra arguments will be passed along with the invocation to BUNDLER,
 ```

+Any extra arguments will be passed along with the invocation to BUNDLER.

 ## Environment Variables
 ```
   BROWSER
-    When set to a executable, will be opened after the server has been spun up.
+    When set to a executable, will be opened after the server has started.

   BUNDLER
     When set to an executable, will be used to bundle scripts.
 ```